 It’s easy to say, “Agreed.
 I am doing that.”
 But, is it true?

-If not, you don't value the people you work with as much as you need to.
+If not, you may not value the people you work with as much as you believe you do.

 When you decide to actually value and develop people, it will take time to discover those answers for just one person.
-But, if you are like many high performers, you may think doing that is a waste of time.
+However, if you are like many high performers, you may think that doing so is a waste of time.

 Of course, that’s bad thinking.
-And, you may even know that people who feel respected and accepted tend to be more satisfied with their work and perform at higher levels.
-But, when you value and develop people, it will take time to help them grow their strengths and abilities.
+Additionally, you may be aware that individuals who feel respected and accepted tend to be more satisfied with their work and perform at higher levels.
+However, when you value and develop people, it takes time to help them grow their strengths and abilities.

 Two Critical Skills Will Help

-Anytime you decide to focus on helping people grow, you use the two most important leader skills.
+Anytime you decide to focus on helping people grow, you use the two most important leadership skills.
 Do you remember what those two skills are?

 Here are the two skills that most leaders aren’t taught to develop…